 Learn more about targeting NK cells and their important role in activating an anti-tumor response.

-Innate’s pipeline includes five drug candidates born from the ANKET® platform:
+Innate’s pipeline includes four drug candidates born from the ANKET® platform:

 - IPH6501 (proprietary) in Phase 1/2 multicenter trial, investigating the safety and tolerability of IPH6501 in patients with Relapsed and/or Refractory CD20-expressing B-cell Non-Hodgkin’s Lymphoma (NHL)